apache/predictionio/docs/manual/source/templates/recommendation/dase.html.md

   seed: Option[Long]) extends Params
 ```

+The `seed` parameter is an optional parameter, which is used by MLlib ALS algorithm internally to generate random values.
+If the `seed` is not specified, current system time would be used and hence each train may produce different reuslts.
+Specify a fixed value for the `seed` if you want to have deterministic result (For example, when you are testing).

 `ALS.train` then returns a `MatrixFactorizationModel` model which contains RDD
 data.
 RDD is a distributed collection of items which *does not* persist.
 To
 store the model, you convert the model to `ALSModel` class at the end.